The Strategic Narrative: A Better Way To Communicate Change

-A strategic narrative is a form of corporate story that an organization can clearly understand, engage-with and rally-around.
+A strategic narrative is a form of a corporate story that an organization can clearly understand, engage with and rally around.

 The battle for hearts and minds starts with the heart.
 Storytelling influences how human beings think and behave, we are all hard-wired to respond to stories.
 Individual stories are more convincing than data… nobody ever stormed a castle because of a pie chart.
 People accept ideas more readily when their minds are in ‘story mode’, rather than ‘analytical mode’.

 The viral marketing of ideas depends first and foremost on stories… for an idea to pass from one person to another it must be contained in something that can be easily transmitted, just as a disease will spread within a human population via a highly contagious virus.
 A good story is precisely that kind of container.

 At AllChange we have developed a number of storytelling techniques that accelerate engagement and help our clients’ model and understand the business challenges and aspirations that they care about, in a rich, deep and meaningful way.
 Helping them to tell a story makes a huge impact in terms of understanding and remembering it.
 It helps release emotion connected to the situation, increasing engagement, involvement and buy-in.

 Mechanism For Building A Shared Actionable Vision:A strategic narrative is an ideal mechanism to collaboratively identify and shape enterprise ideas and strategic intent into a coherent consensus vision capable of informing and framing transformation policy, design, planning and implementation.

 The collaborative process of developing a strategic narrative is an extremely effective way to get a group of senior leaders working on the same page.
 The story creation process provides an element of group therapy, providing space and quality airtime for the senior leadership to work through conflicting perspectives – that otherwise might never have been addressed in the workplace.